ChasingTheDream369/DFP/README.md

 beginning the interaction with the server using the begin method of the class.

-• client_manger.py – This is basically the file with the implementation of Client class which starts off by beginning the interaction with the server and then goes off to authentication-
->forum_interaction->command_exec_funcs all of which are embedded as functions within the class.
+• client_manger.py – This is basically the file with the implementation of Client class which starts off by beginning the interaction with the server and then goes off to authentication then forum_interaction and then command_exec_funcs all of which are embedded as functions within the class.

 • client_process_commands.py – It is a file where all the responses to the given commands are handled.
 It has different functions for each command which handles variety of responses from